edadkins-google/acm-multi-repo-kustomize-sample/README.md

 ### Synchronise resources from a Tenants repository

-Tenant A's repository includes a Customer Resource for Google Cloud Storage that the Kubernetes Config Connector will use to provision a new bucket.
+Tenant A's repository includes a Custom Resource for Google Cloud Storage that the Kubernetes Config Connector will use to provision a new bucket.
 Verify that the `StorageBucket` Custom Resource has synced successfully to the cluster.

 ```
 $ kubectl get storagebucket -n tenant-a